bitcart/bitcart-sdk/CONTRIBUTING.md

 We use regtest bitcoin network for some tests, which can be found at `tests/regtest.py` file.

-To run regtest test suite, you'll need to install bitcoind and electrumx.
+To run regtest test suite, you'll need to install bitcoind and Fulcrum.

-Installing electrumx is easy, while bitcoind isn't always easy.

 It is not required, but recommended to run extended test suite before submitting a PR.

 CI can run it for you if needed.

-ElectrumX is installed by `test-requirements.txt`
+You can get Fulcrum from https://github.com/cculianu/Fulcrum/releases

 Bitcoind installation instructions differ on different distros and OSes.